Crayon Shin-chan: Fierceness That Invites Storm! The Kasukabe Boys of the Evening Sun: Plot

 One day while playing a game, Shinnouske and his friends discover a theatre.
 While they were about to watch it, Shin-chan wanted to go to the washroom.
 When he returned, all of his friends were not there, which at first, made him think that they had gone back home without him.
 But back home he found out that none of his friends had returned home.
 He tells his parents about the theatre and they all decide to go to the theatre.
 The Nohara family leave their dog, Shiro in the house and leave.
 When they reach the theatre and watch the film, they are taken away by a bright flash of light and find themselves in the Old West of America.
 Soon they find that they are a part of the film.

 They come across Kazama, who has become a policeman of that town and is very rude.
 He also doesn't remember a thing and tries to arrest the Nohara family, but they escape and take shelter in the house of Tsubaki, a cute girl in that town.
-Soon, Shin-chan and family come across a movie maniac named Micheal, who tells them that whoever watches a film in that theatre, is brought to the film and by staying in that for long time, that person forgets his memory and eventually excepts itself in that film.
+Soon, Shin-chan and family come across a movie maniac named Micheal, who tells them that whoever watches a film in that theatre, is brought to the film and by staying in that for long time, that person forgets his memory and eventually accepts himself in that film.
 They see how an old man is always dragged by a horse as a punishment.
 Shin-chan comes across Masao, who is a househusband and has married Nene, who works as a waitress in a bar.
 Only Bo chan, an inaractive friend of Shin-chan remembers half of his memory.
 Meanwhile, the Nohara family also starts accepting themselves in the film, only after finding out that if they want to leave the film, they must complete the film and attain its end.
-The mayor of the city, does not want the film to end and worries about people's eagerness to find its end.
+The mayor of the city does not want the film to end and worries about people's eagerness to find its end.
 Meanwhile, they find out that to make the film end, they have to find the film's heroes.
 They find that there are five heroes who turn out to be none other Shin-chan and his friends, who soon regain their memory.